sergisproject/sergisproject.github.io/docs/author.md

 **`init` function's parameters**

 `onPromptLock`: This is a function that must be called with an object representing which prompts are locked by which users.
-It must be passed an object whose keys are locked prompt indexes and whose values are a string representing the display name of the user who has the prompt locked.
+It must be passed an object whose keys are locked prompt indexes and whose values are a [AuthorUser][AuthorUser] representing the user who has the prompt locked.

 `onGameUpdate`: This is a function that must be called whenever another user updates the current game's JSON data.
 It is called with 2 parameters: `jsondata` (the new JSON game data, or a section of it), and `path` (an optional JSON path to where the `jsondata` should go; see JSON paths at the top of this page).